alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 You can identify reallocating replica shards using Elasticsearch Head - they will be displayed in purple (reallocating) and without a thick border (replica).

-Alternatively, you can run check_elasticsearch directly on the elasticsearch
+Alternatively, you can run check_elasticsearch directly on the Elasticsearch
 box:

 ```